Quinnipiac University Summer Camp and Pre-College Program Policies

 If you cancel your registration within 48 hours of registration payment, Quinnipiac will provide a full refund provided that the cancellation occurs more than 21 days before the first day of the program.

-If you cancel more than 60 days before the start of the program we will provide a full refund less a $150 administrative fee.
+If you cancel more than 60 days before the start of the program we will provide a full refund less the non-refundable deposit.

-If you cancel within 60 days but more than 30 days of the start of the program you will receive a 50% refund unless we can fill your spot, in which case you will receive a full refund less a $150 administrative fee.
+If you cancel within 60 days but more than 30 days of the start of the program you will receive a 50% refund unless we can fill your spot, in which case you will receive a full refund less the non-refundable deposit.

-If you cancel within 29 days or less before the start of the program you will receive a 25% refund less a $150 administrative fee.
+If you cancel within 29 days or less before the start of the program you will receive a 25% refund less the non-refundable deposit.

 There will be no full or prorated refunds for cancellation after the start of the program.
 This includes late arrivals and early departures to and from the program.
 This no-refund policy is also applicable if a student is sent home for not adhering to camp policies.
 If a student is dismissed the family will be liable for all costs associated with the dismissal.